 Abersoch holiday cottages are ideal for beach-lovers, with miles of unspoilt, golden sand stretching away from the village, as far as the eye can see.
 Abersoch’s sheltered Main Beach is a wonderful spot for whiling away a day on the sand with a bucket and spade – and just a leisurely stroll from most of the village’s holiday cottages.
 Rent a classic beach hut and catch one of the bay’s famous international sailing events, or hit the water and try your hand at windsurfing.
 A variety of sweeping bays and secluded coves can be found within a few miles of Abersoch.
 One of the most beautiful has to be Porth Neigwl – also known as Hell’s Mouth.
 Exposed to the full force of the Atlantic, this is a popular surf spot and a must-see for its unique scenery.

-Garna is a large country cottage in Gwynedd with sea views on the North Wales coast offering group accommodation for up to 1 in 4 bedrooms.
-This rural property is both pet friendly and family friendly with a lovely mature garden, near Abersoch, sandy beaches and Snowdonia.
+Garna is a large coastal cottage in Gwynedd with sea views on the Llyn Peninsula coast in Gwynedd sleeping 11 in 4 bedrooms.
+This rural Llyn Peninsula holiday cottage is both pet-friendly and family friendly with a lovely mature garden, near Abersoch, sandy beaches and Snowdonia.

 - Sleeps 11